Covid-19 - Changes to evictions

-The Coronavirus Act 2020 (Residential Tenancies: Protection from Eviction) (Amendment) (England) Regulations 2020 were introduced last Friday afternoon and took effect on Saturday, 29th August which meant that any notices served by post or Recorded Delivery on Friday were invalid because they were not deemed served until Wednesday 2nd September.
-If they were hand delivered before 4.30 pm on Friday 28th, they are likely to be valid (unless the contract says otherwise).
+The Coronavirus Act 2020 (Residential Tenancies: Protection from Eviction) (Amendment) (England) Regulations 2020 were introduced on Friday 28th August and took effect on Saturday, 29th August which meant that any notices served by post or Recorded Delivery on the Friday were invalid because they were not deemed served until Wednesday 2nd September.

-These Regulations on the whole doubled the notice periods landlords have to give to tenants when they want them to leave.
-Most tenancies in the private rented sector are Assured Shorthold Tenancies (“ASTs”) and the relevant notices here are Section 21 and Section 8.
+These Regulations on the whole doubled the notice periods landlords have to give to tenants where they want them to leave.
+Most tenancies in the private residential sector are Assured Shorthold Tenancies (“ASTs”) and the relevant notices here are Section 21 (Form 6A) and Section 8.

 In pre-Covid times, a landlord could give a tenant 2 months’ notice under Section 21 (of the Housing Act 1988) that they wished to take back their property.
 No grounds were necessary but the notice had to expire on or after the fixed term and the landlord had to have satisfied the numerous obligations required of them for it to be valid.

-However, in March 2020, the notice period to be given to tenants increased to 3 months and last Saturday this increased again to 6 months.
+However, in March, the notice period to be given to tenants increased to 3 months and in August this increased again to 6 months.
+This will be in place until at least 31 March 2021.
 Regardless of what the contract says, a landlord can now not evict a tenant under Section 21 without first giving them at least 6 months’ notice.
 If the tenant does not leave on expiry of the notice, a claim must be brought within 10 months of issuing the notice or its validity will end and you will have to start again with a new notice.

 Section 8 notices have also been affected.
 These are ground-based notices seeking possession.
 If there are less than 6 months of rent arrears you must give at least 6 months’ notice to the tenant.
 However, the slightly better news is that if there are more than 6 months of rent arrears, a landlord only has to give 4 weeks’ notice before starting a claim in the court.
-Having said that, there is currently a stay on court proceedings and this is due to be lifted on 20 September 2020.
-However, the stay has been extended on a couple of occasions already and it may be that this will also be extended so that the courts will not deal with possession claims until much later.
+Fortunately, the stay on court proceedings lifted on 20 September 2020 and they are now processing claims, albeit much slower than previously.

-Anti-social behaviour by tenants can be dealt with sooner but it does require convictions and be related to the property or have been committed in the locality of the property or to the landlord or anyone associated with the landlord.
+Anti-social behaviour by tenants can be dealt with sooner but it does require convictions related to the property or have been committed in the locality of the property or against the landlord or anyone associated with the landlord.

-Tenancies excluded from the Housing Act 1988 such as one to a company tenant (e.g. a housing association) or if the landlord lives in the same building, do not appear to have been affected by these changes and the notice period in the tenancy agreement is likely to stand.
+Tenancies excluded from the Housing Act 1988 such as one to a company tenant (such as a housing association) or if the landlord lives in the same building for example, do not appear to have been affected by these changes and the notice period in the tenancy agreement is likely to stand.